-AHO runs a mandatory 45 ECTS curriculum PhD School common to all PhD Fellows made up of three courses: Apparatus (15 ECTS); Context (15 ECTS); and, Project (15 ECTS).
-The PhD School runs from September to May as the first year of each PhD Fellowship, with further work related to the Context and Project courses continuing into subsequent semesters.
+AHO runs a mandatory 30 ECTS curriculum training component common to all PhD Fellows made up of three courses: Apparatus (15 ECTS) and Context (15 ECTS);.
+The courses runs from September to May as the first year of each PhD Fellowship.
 The PhD Programme is supported by dedicated academic and administrative staff, with further contributions coming from AHO's research staff and invited guests.
 Fellows are housed within one of AHO's four Research Centres.

 Apparatus (15 ECTS) is concerned with acknowledging, understanding and demonstrating an ability to deal with the formalized systems surrounding higher research and defines project-based activities as research within an academic framework.
 This includes the creation of literature/source lists defining scope (bibliography), authority in academic texts (referencing and peer review), ethical integrity (ethical standards, guidance on plagiarism), the construction of formal research proposals (aims, research question, literature review, method, design, dissemination, budget), and negotiating publishing and research presentation.